chkhu/SolvingMacSpinningWheelCrash/README.md

 #### **Using`launchd`**

 `launchd` is macOS's initialization and service management framework, capable of managing both daemons and agents.
-It's the standard method in macOS for managing background tasks and scheduled tasks, so I selected it for the solution.
+It's the standard method in macOS for managing background tasks and scheduled tasks.

 #### **Creating a `.plist` File**